kiwisincebirth/TRS-80-MODEL-1-K/frehd/README.md

 As a minimum sockets need to be installed for PIC and GAL, so they can be reprogrammed.
-IC sockets are preferred on other components e.g. RTC, and 7400 series logic so they can be replaced but it is not strictly essential.
+IC sockets are preferred on other components e.g. RTC, and 7400 series logic so they can be replaced, but it is not strictly essential.

+U8 (The 12 pin level shifter) should be soldered to the board, using small short pin headers.
+It should **NOT** be installed in a socket.

+J3 The 40 pin IO connector should be either
+* For internal connection - A Female socket soldered to the reverse side of the board
+* For external connection - Male header pins soldered to the front of the board

+The 40 pin connection carries data signals, and gold contact pins should be chosen as a preference.
+If using internally it is best to solder the female header's (J3, J6) (reverse side of the board) in situ. i.e. placing the female header's onto the Model 1k board's header and soldering the board to the socket, allowing for a small clearance with components on the main board.

 Solder components typically in size and height order, typically from the lowest profile to highest, and from smallest to largest.
 The only exception is the small crystal oscillator, it is sensitive to damage, maybe consider soldering it latter.
-The 12 pin level shifter can be soldered using small short pin headers.

 ### Optional Parts

-If required you can choose to solder one of of the following options.
+If required you can choose to solder one of the following options.
 The first option is typically the default.

 Power connection is via 1 of 2 header sockets.
-* J4 - Providing VCC and GND via similar header to the original board.
 * J6 - Designed for use with the modern TRS-80 Model 1k (evolution) internal expansion port.
   Providing VCC only, GND comes from he 40 pin IO connector
+* J4 - Providing VCC and GND via similar header to the original board.
+For external power.

 Dual sets of onboard LED's are provided, maximum of one of either:
+* Populate - D1, D2, R13, R14 - for mounting on the rear on the PCB
 * Populate - D11, D12, R33, R34 - for mounting on the front on the PCB
-* Populate - D1, D2, R13, R14 - for mounting on the rear on the PCB
 * External LED's via J1

 Optional external Programming Header: